 SMTP transport

-let transporter = nodemailer.createTransport(options[, defaults])
+const transporter = nodemailer.createTransport(options[, defaults]);

 General options